Generative-Labs/Documentation/docs/Ethos-SDK/JS-SDK/quickStart/quickStart.md

 #### API endpoints

-During this initial testing phase, we've hosted complete networks of Web3MQ nodes in different regions around the globe.
+During this initial testing phase, we've hosted complete networks of Ethos nodes in different regions around the globe.
-Connect to these endpoints below, to access the Web3MQ Testnet.
+Connect to these endpoints below, to access the Ethos Testnet.

 - https://testnet-us-west-1-1.web3mq.com
 - https://testnet-us-west-1-2.web3mq.com